nampereira/openchirp-docker/README.md

 # openchirp-docker
-Multi-container docker instances for Openchirp Services. dd
+Multi-container docker instances for Openchirp Services.

+Start using `docker-compose` (from inside the `openchirp-docker` repo folder):
+`docker-compose up`

 ## Openchirp Services